Using DKIM & With Third Party DNS

 The first step is to ensure that both DKIM and SPF are working properly on your cPanel.

 - Log in to your cPanel.

-- Click the Email Deliverability located in the Email section.
+- Click Email Deliverability located in the Email section.

-» If it says Problems Exist (DKIM and SPF) or Problems Exist (DKIM), click Repair.
-Select Generate Local DKIM Key and click Repair to save the changes.Note: If you are already using third-party DNS, the required DKIM record will be provided here when the service is enabled.
+If it says Problems Exist (DKIM and SPF) or Problems Exist (DKIM), click Repair.
+Select Generate Local DKIM Key, then Repair to save the changes.Note: If you are already using third-party DNS, the required DKIM record will be provided here when the service is enabled.